Skip to main content

 }

 Store both the id_token and refresh_token.
 Use the id_token for requests, and when it expires, call POST /auth with the refresh_token to get a new pair.
-This way you only pay for GET /auth once.
+You only need to hit GET /auth once per session.

 Token lifecycle